-NCATS announced today it is seeking applications to develop reasoning tool prototypes for its Biomedical Data Translator (Translator) program.
+NCATS announced that it is seeking applications to develop reasoning tool prototypes for its Biomedical Data Translator (Translator) program.
 Through a unique funding mechanism, candidates must complete a series of computational tasks in the first part of a three-step application process to access the complete funding opportunity announcement (FOA).
 The tasks, or “challenge,” are designed to provide important background and insights for building a biomedical reasoning tool prototype.

 Through its Translator program, NCATS aims to develop a computational platform that brings together disconnected biomedical data types to reveal complex relationships that help scientists better understand disease behavior and biology, and develop treatment options.

 Through this latest FOA, NCATS intends to fund up to three awards of approximately $1 million each to create Translator reasoning tool prototypes.
 The tool, or “brain,” will contain software algorithms needed to coordinate the different data sources and types to find relevant patterns and relationships among them and assemble the appropriate information to answer complex biomedical questions.